tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 # Time Service

-Time Service DSL is DSL wrapper over Time Service module provided by csw.
+Time Service DSL is DSL wrapper over Time Service module provided by CSW.
 This DSL exposes following APIs to script writers to schedule tasks at given time.
 It also exposes utility methods for getting specified utc time or tai time and calculate offset.

 ## utcTimeNow